Skip to main content

 Extract

-Consider an example source which consists of 2 resources fetching pages of items from different API endpoints, and each of those resources are piped to transformers to fetch complete data items respectively.
+Consider an example source that consists of 2 resources fetching pages of items from different API endpoints, and each of those resources is piped to transformers to fetch complete data items respectively.

 import dlt